On the Hierarchies of an Australian Strip Club

 At the restaurant, we meet the manager from the Petrie Terrace club, Brodie, and his silent stripper girlfriend.
 He talks disparagingly about one of the dancers who works for him—”Face like a kicked-in shit tin”—and ignores me until I dig out a notepad to write down this gem.

 “I just thought it was a really good phrase.”

 There’s a lull in the conversation.
 Brodie exchanges a look with Mikey.
 I keep my eyes on the paper.

 “Whatever, mate,” he says finally, sitting back against the vinyl booth and breathing through his nose.

 I catch a cab home.
 The dawn makes the river silver and streaks the buildings in the CBD with light.
-My mouth is dry and sticky from the Red Bull, and I still feel prickly about Paul.
+My mouth is dry and sticky from the Red Bull, and I still feel prickly about Brodie.
 My lips are chapped where I’ve rubbed off my lipstick.
 My feet hurt; eventually the second toe on each foot will go permanently numb from shifting all my weight onto them for eight hours a day.
 I sigh and try to stretch my legs.
 The wallet in my bag is fat with fifties.